underscoreio/shapeless-guide/src/pages/type-classes/products.md

 writeCsv(iceCreams)
 ```

-which the compiler expands to:
+The compiler expands this to:

 ```scala
 writeCsv(iceCreams)(